 What do we do?

-We conduct experimental research in long-term ecological and agroecological platforms exploring the effects of climate change and farming practices on the plant-soil system, as well as on the consequences for ecosystem processes such as soil carbon cycling and crop production.
-We are also involved in global-scale observational networks aimed to finding consistent patterns across biomes, climates and soil types.
-Finally, we also carry out studies in growth chambers and greenhouses to disentangle the mechanisms by which plant and soil communities mediate the ecosystem responses to climate change.
-To do that, we use approaches from multiple disciplines such as ecosystem, community and soil ecology, microbiology, remote sensing, soil
+We conduct experimental research in long-term trials exploring the effects of climate change and management on the plant-soil system, soil carbon cycling and crop production.
+We are involved in a number of global-scale observational networks merging field surveys of plant and soil biodiversity and ecosystem functions with remote sensing.
+We also carry out studies in growth chambers and greenhouses to disentangle the mechanisms by which plant and soil communities mediate ecosystem responses to climate change and management.

 Where do we do it?

-Our research takes place in both natural and agricultural systems.
-Current projects include sampling in tropical, boreal and
+Our research takes place in natural, agricultural and urban ecosystems.
+Current projects include samplings in grasslands, drylands, agricultural fields and urban lawns.